yochannah/carpentries.org/_posts/2020/08/2020-08-05-recruiting-instructors-for-self-organised-workshops.md

 - Any **local or group-specific** mailing list on [TopicBox](https://carpentries.topicbox.com/groups).
 - Any **local or group-specific** slack channel.

 We ask that you only use the resources listed above.
-Please **do not** use the following channels to recruit instructors or helpers for self-organised workshops:
+Please **do not** use the following channels to recruit instructors or helpers for Self-Organised workshops:
 - [Discuss list](https://carpentries.topicbox.com/groups/discuss) on TopicBox.
 - [General Channel](https://swcarpentry.slack.com/archives/C03LE48AY) on Slack.
 - [Instructors Channel](https://swcarpentry.slack.com/archives/C08BVNU00) on Slack.